Loma Negra Compañía Industrial Argentina Sociedad Anónima (NYSE:LOMA) Shares Gap Up to $6.20

-Loma Negra Compañía Industrial Argentina Sociedad Anónima (NYSE:LOMA – Get Rating) shares gapped up prior to trading on Wednesday .
+Loma Negra Compañía Industrial Argentina Sociedad Anónima (NYSE:LOMA – Get Rating) shares gapped up before the market opened on Wednesday .
 The stock had previously closed at $6.20, but opened at $6.41.
-Loma Negra Compañía Industrial Argentina Sociedad Anónima shares last traded at $6.41, with a volume of 120 shares trading hands.
+Loma Negra Compañía Industrial Argentina Sociedad Anónima shares last traded at $6.41, with a volume of 120 shares traded.

 Analyst Ratings Changes

-Separately, TheStreet upgraded Loma Negra Compañía Industrial Argentina Sociedad Anónima from a “c+” rating to a “b-” rating in a research report on Monday, August 22nd.
+Separately, TheStreet raised shares of Loma Negra Compañía Industrial Argentina Sociedad Anónima from a “c+” rating to a “b-” rating in a research report on Monday, August 22nd.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in LOMA.
-Artisan Partners Limited Partnership acquired a new position in Loma Negra Compañía Industrial Argentina Sociedad Anónima in the third quarter valued at about $4,628,000.
-Eaton Vance Management acquired a new position in shares of Loma Negra Compañía Industrial Argentina Sociedad Anónima during the first quarter worth about $2,796,000.
-Truxt Investmentos Ltda. raised its holdings in Loma Negra Compañía Industrial Argentina Sociedad Anónima by 5.2% during the third quarter.
-Truxt Investmentos Ltda. now owns 1,259,705 shares of the company’s stock worth $7,848,000 after acquiring an additional 62,500 shares in the last quarter.
-Banco BTG Pactual S.A. bought a new stake in Loma Negra Compañía Industrial Argentina Sociedad Anónima during the first quarter worth about $259,000.
-Finally, Counterpoint Mutual Funds LLC bought a new stake in Loma Negra Compañía Industrial Argentina Sociedad Anónima during the third quarter worth about $246,000.
-16.98% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the company.
+Artisan Partners Limited Partnership purchased a new position in Loma Negra Compañía Industrial Argentina Sociedad Anónima in the third quarter valued at approximately $4,628,000.
+Eaton Vance Management purchased a new stake in shares of Loma Negra Compañía Industrial Argentina Sociedad Anónima during the 1st quarter worth $2,796,000.
+Truxt Investmentos Ltda. boosted its position in shares of Loma Negra Compañía Industrial Argentina Sociedad Anónima by 5.2% during the 3rd quarter.
+Truxt Investmentos Ltda. now owns 1,259,705 shares of the company’s stock worth $7,848,000 after purchasing an additional 62,500 shares in the last quarter.
+Banco BTG Pactual S.A. purchased a new stake in shares of Loma Negra Compañía Industrial Argentina Sociedad Anónima during the 1st quarter worth $259,000.
+Finally, Counterpoint Mutual Funds LLC purchased a new stake in shares of Loma Negra Compañía Industrial Argentina Sociedad Anónima during the 3rd quarter worth $246,000.
+16.98% of the stock is currently owned by hedge funds and other institutional investors.

 Loma Negra Compañía Industrial Argentina Sociedad Anónima, together with its subsidiaries, manufactures and sells cement and its derivatives in Argentina.
 The company operates through Cement, Masonry Cement and Lime; Concrete; Rail Services; Aggregates; and Others segments.
 It offers masonry cement, aggregates, ready-mix concrete, concrete, and lime to wholesale distributors, concrete producers, industrial customers, and others for use in the construction.